Tenant System

 Since tenant bar

-- The tenant Kubernetes cluster data will be stored in the
+- The tenant Kubernetes cluster will store its data in the

 bar